Prayer is the soul’s sincere desire

 What exactly is prayer?
 How do we know if we’re praying in the right way?
 James Montgomery’s “Prayer is the soul’s sincere desire” engages with these questions that exercise many Christians at some point in their faith journey.

-Compare this response with Joy Webb’s I should like to speak to you, for I know you’re there (StF 522).
-Also see You hear us when we cannot speak.
+- Compare Montgomery’s response with Joy Webb’s I should like to speak to you, for I know you’re there (StF 522).
+Also see You hear us when we cannot speak

 Montgomery became a well-known figure in Sheffield (a memorial statue stands in the cathedral grounds); he was outspoken in his support for foreign missions and the Bible Society, and fearless in his denunciation of the slave trade, child chimney-sweeps and state lotteries.
 In 1809, he wrote an epic anti-slavery poem called ‘The West Indies’.
 He also associated himself with the Wesleyan Methodists, particularly in their Sunday School work.